tristan134/calculator/README.md

  - Theoretical computer science
    - selection sort
    - insertion sort
+ - Do yourn own calculations
+   - Use it as a normal calculator
  - it is also possible to save the results in a .txt-file and read them from the file

+Requirements
+---
+You need to install python 3.10 or higher.
+Due to the match/case function which is only available from v3.10